 Were all Shudra untouchables?
-Let alone scriptures, analyze social system only.
+Let alone scriptures, analyze the social system only.
 The major jatis (it was like guild before caste system forcefully imposed by the British) of Shudras in northern India are Chamar, Kumhar, Teli, Kahar, Nai, Khatik, Luhar, Badhayi, Thathera, Dhobi, Mallah, etc.

 Every Jati is a community of people having the same profession.
-Even till late 90s, barter system was prevalent in the villages.
+Even till the late 90s, the barter system was prevalent in the villages.
 The need of money was minimal.
-Jatis were depened upon each other for various needs.
+Jatis were depended upon each other for various needs.
 And the mode of payment was service or goods depending upon the profession of Jati.
 Luhar (blacksmith) and Nai (barber) did not pay each other in money.
 Nai took care of Luhar’s hair and in return luhar mended Nai’s instruments.

 There was only one exception.
 The Chamars.
 The physical contact was avoided with them because of their profession.
 But they were not socially irrelevant.
+Untouchability

 There is no inter Jati marriage among these Shudra Jatis.
 A Dhobi never gives his daughter to a Nai.
 A Nai would never accept the daughter of a Dhobi.
 If he does so he will be outcasted from his own community.
 Khatiks don’t make marriage relationship with Chamars.
-Chamras do not share food of Musahars.
+Chamras do not share the food of Musahars.
 And this is not Untouchability.